 Each year we invite the community to nominate local residents exhibiting true Irish spirit.
 A shillelagh and certificate are presented to the winners for their generosity, compassion, enthusiasm, kindness, and sense of humor.

-Nominations are being sought now for the second annual “Shillelagh Awards.”
-Nominees do not need to be of Irish descent, but will be honored for their generosity, compassion, enthusiasm, and kindness that reflects the Irish spirit. read more
+Nominations are being sought now for the third annual “Shillelagh Awards.”
+Nominees do not need to be of Irish descent, but will be honored for their generosity, compassion, enthusiasm, and kindness that reflects the Irish spirit.

 This lively event brings our community together for a great night of Irish fun, while raising money to support people with disabilities.

-Thanks to a contribution from the Barre Cultural Council and donors like you, we will be offering free admission, asking only for a donation rather than having to charge for tickets.
+Thanks to contributions from the Petersham Cultural Council and donors like you, we will be offering free admission, asking only for a donation rather than having to charge for tickets.